simran2104/simran2104/README.md

 ## 👩 About me:
 <p align='center'>
-  I am <b>Simran</b>, a Python Programmer, ML-Developer and a Passionate Coder.
-Presently pursuing my Bachelor's in Computer Science Engineering from UIET, KUK.
-I am a fast-learner, a passionate Competitive Coder and Web-Developer.
-I have mentored many students in the field of "Python Programming" under Uplift Project organised by GirlScript Foundation.
-I am Technical Lead at <b>DSC, UIET, KUK</b> and Student Coordinator at StartUp Champs at UIET, KUK.
-I love to experiment with new technologies and I am open for corporate  Opportunities!
+  I am a fast learner, a passionate competitive coder and a Python Developer having keen interest in Machine Learning.
+I have experience in Algorithms, Data Structures, web developement, etc. As a natural born go-getter, my passion has continuously driven me to expand my knowledge, experience, and relationships.
+With a strong background and diverse skill set, I’m confident in the creative ideas and successful solutions I bring to the table.
+I am a standards-driven person who always takes responsibility for my actions.
+I love to experiment with new technologies.
+Currently I am looking forward to opportunities which allow me to apply my problem solving and logical thinking abilities to the real world scenarios and solve real world problems.
+Subtract work from the day, I am always down for a chat over a cup of coffee or binge-watching any series on YouTube.
 </p><br>

 ## 🙋‍♂️ Connect with me: